bezurn004/Obsi-Forge-Apedia/Oracles/Starship/OCL_Starship-Name.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Starship Name Oracle"
+  - "Starship Name Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Starship"
+PageCategory: Starship
+PageOrder: 3

 ## Oracle
 Oracle: Starship
 OracleFocus: Name
+OracleDescriptor: "Give a starship a name when it has an important role in your story."
 ---
  # [[_OCL_Index|Oracle]] - [[_OCL_Starships|Starship]]: Name
+Give a starship a name when it has an important role in your story.

 ## Oracle: Starship Name
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Give a starship a name when it has an important role in your story.
+> Give a starship a name when it has an important role in your story.
 Scan this table and select a name that fits what you know of the ship’s appearance and role.
-Or generate a random result and let any contradictions contribute to the ship’s history or nature.
+Or generate a random result and let any contradictions contribute to the ship’s history or nature. ^guidance-OclStarshipName

 | 1d100 | Result |
 |:---:|:--- |